attractivechaos/plb2/README.md

   array access in a pattern similar to binary searches.

 Every language has nqueen and matmul implementations.
 Some languages do not have sudoku or bedcov implementations.
-In addition, I implemented most algorithms in plb2 and adapted a few contributed matmul and sudoku implementations in plb.
+Most programs were initially implemented by me and a few were contributed by others.
 As I am mostly a C programmer, implementations in other languages may be suboptimal and there are no implementations in functional languages. **Pull requests are welcomed!**

 ## <a name="result"></a>Results